MOIRO-KAIROS/moi_description/README.md

 # Moi_description

-## This codebase is forked from the [description](https://github.com/MOIRO-KAIROS/description.git).
-If you want to see the previous history, click on the link.
+This codebase is forked from the `MOIRO-KAIROS/description`.
+If you want to see the previous history, click on the [link](https://github.com/MOIRO-KAIROS/description.git).